BurnOutTrader/tick-trader/README.md

 - 📡 Support for publishing/sharing strategy signals/insights on the bus will be implemented last
 - 🛅 PostgreSQL + Docker Database for storage and query of historical data by strategies and the server.
 - ⏪Backtesting: Configurable with dynamic realism models, fills models are configurable, can book walk etc. Implementation v1.0, not tested, will likely have some bugs and inaccuracy.
+- 🔽Automatic data downloading and databasing + functions to retrieve historical data from the database for run time analysis.

 ### Strategies are straight forward
 [Example Strategy](crates/a_strategies/examples/data_test_strategy/src/main.rs)